Kaameshm25/EXPERIMENT--04-INTERUPT-GENRATION-USING-SENSOR-AND-VISUALIZING-USING-SERIAL-MONITOR/README.md

 ## Result :
-Interfacing a  IR SENSOR and interrupt is generated using external interrupt mode , visualized on serial port
+Interfacing a  IR SENSOR and interrupt is generated using external interrupt mode , visualized on serial port.